RezaShahrestani/programme/courses/Foundation/javascript-foundation/week3/assignment.md

-# Homework
+# Assignment

-## Why should I even do this homework?
+## Why should I even do this assignment?

 Array's has lots of helper functions, that is used all the time when developing js applications.
 It is super helpful to be able to **manipulate an array** like **removing elements** or **adding elements** at specific indexes.
 Another helpful function of arrays is to know **where a specific item is** in the array.

 Objects can be used for **representing data** and it can **help structure your code**.
 An object can e.g. represent a user that has a firstname, surname, profile picture and a list of friends.
 It is constantly used in javascript and **essential to learning the language**.

-If you struggle to do this weeks homework there are a couple of things to do:
+If you struggle to do this weeks assignment there are a couple of things to do:

 - Watch the class recording.
 If it for some reason is missing.
 Then watch these: [part 1](https://www.youtube.com/watch?v=idfGCqAItGI), [part 2](https://www.youtube.com/watch?v=cNRFY0RW5L8)
 - Read up on objects and arrays [here](readme.md#objects)